 The RN provides a unique, comprehensive assessment of the health status of the client, applying principles of ethics, client safety, health promotion and the nursing process.
 The nurse then develops and implements an explicit plan of care.
 The nurse assists clients to promote health, cope with health problems, adapt to and/or recover from the effects of disease or injury, and support the right to a dignified death.
 The RN is accountable for abiding by all applicable member board jurisdiction statutes related to nursing practice."

-Past Years NCLEX-RN Pass Rates
+Past Years NCLEX-RN Pass Rates (First Time, US Educated)

 - 2015 - 157,882 Takers, 84.53% Pass